intel/scikit-learn-intelex/README.md

 pip install scikit-learn-intelex
 ```

-> [!NOTE]
-> See all installation instructions in [Installation Guide](https://intel.github.io/scikit-learn-intelex/latest/installation.html).
+See all installation instructions in the [Installation Guide](https://intel.github.io/scikit-learn-intelex/latest/installation.html).

 ## Integration

 The software acceleration is achieved through patching.
 It means, replace the stock scikit-learn with their optimized versions provided by the extension.

+> [!NOTE]
-:exclamation: The patching only affects [supported algorithms and their parameters](https://intel.github.io/scikit-learn-intelex/latest/algorithms.html).
+> The patching only affects [supported algorithms and their parameters](https://intel.github.io/scikit-learn-intelex/latest/algorithms.html).
-You can still use not supported ones in your code.
-The package simply fallbacks into the stock version of scikit-learn.
+> You can still use not supported ones in your code, the package simply fallbacks into the stock version of scikit-learn.
-Enable [verbose mode](https://intel.github.io/scikit-learn-intelex/latest/verbose.html), to see which implementation of the algorithm is currently used.
+> Enable [verbose mode](https://intel.github.io/scikit-learn-intelex/latest/verbose.html) to see which implementation of the algorithm is currently used.

 To patch scikit-learn, you can:
 * Use the following command-line flag: